mideind/EmblaFlutterApp/README.md

 The client is implemented in [Dart](https://dart.dev/) using the [Flutter](https://flutter.dev) framework.
-Currently built to run on Android 8.0+ (SDK >= 26), with iOS, macOS, Windows and web support on the roadmap.
+Currently built to run on Android 8.0+ (SDK >= 26), with iOS support on the roadmap.

 ## Build instructions